Dr. Bermudes is currently not accepting new patients

 Her focus on anxiety, depression, psychosis, and PTSD led her to first come across Transcranial Magnetic Stimulation (TMS), as she saw it provided an additional treatment modality to further help patients achieve a successful outcome in treatment.
 She sees psychiatric treatment as historically involving medication management, with TMS as the newer, safe, efficacious modality that offers similar success.
 She is well-versed in helping patients manage their medication regiment and looks forward to adding TMS as another treatment in helping her patients find relief and live happier lives.

-She joins TMS Health Solutions in August of 2017.
+She joined TMS Health Solutions in August of 2017.

 Marsha Snyder, MD